 The Associate Vice President for Academics is responsible for overall coordination and implementation of the curriculum process for credit curricula and credit courses.
 The Vice President is responsible for overall coordination and implementation of academic policy and the review of recommendations advanced by the Curriculum Committee.
-Upon recommendation of the Vice President, the President and the Executive Staff review and approve proposals for new academic policies, new programs and courses, proposals for major revisions to existing programs, proposals to discontinue programs, and program review and assessment action plans.
+Upon recommendation of the Vice President, the President and the Executive Staff review and approve proposals for new and revised academic policies.